amartinrmit/pypadf/README.md

 #### PADF

-The generated config file from running `difftocorr.py` can be used to generate the padf.
+The generated config file from running `difftocorr.py` can be used to generate the PADF.
 This will save the output function to the same fold as the input correlation file.

     python corrtopadf.py --config ./demo/configs/config_hex_a_padf.txt